 Originally from Stroud Eric went to Marling School and Oxford University before spending 29 years in the Gloucestershire Constabulary.
-He is a Level 3 coach and ECB tutor and has worked with the county’s youth teams for a decade.
+He is a Level 3 coach and ECB tutor and has worked with the county’s youth teams for more than a decade.

 Clubs and Programmes Officer (South)